 I am a biologist with interests in evolution, genomics, and field biology, as well as the organismal biology and conservation of reptiles and amphibians.
 Currently, I am a postdoctoral researcher funded through a grant from the National Science Foundation in which I am studying hybridization and the origins of parthenogenesis in whiptail lizards in the southwestern U.S. and Mexico.

 I’m originally from California, and I attended graduate school at the University of Kansas where I got my PhD in Ecology and Evolutionary Biology working with Rafe Brown in the Biodiversity Institute.

 My ‘Research’ and ‘Publications’ pages have more information about my scientific interests.
-Check out my ‘Research and Field Blog’ and the ‘News’ pages to find out about recent updates related to my fieldwork, teaching, research, or outreach.
+Check out my ‘Science Blog’ and the ‘News’ pages to find out about recent updates related to my fieldwork, teaching, research, or outreach.